velara3/Radii8/Radii8Designer/src/readme.txt

 	• snap to grid (while dragging)
 	• snap to other elements (while dragging)
 	• snap to rulers
+	• background image (used to compare design spec as you work - onion skin)

+	ADDITIONAL FEATURE REQUIREMENTS
+	• Templates - users can use their own MXML, HTML, PHP, etc templates and indicate locations for CSS, script includes, code blocks and layout
+	• Desktop environment - users can run on the desktop
+	• Compiler integration - users can compile using the mxmlc or Falcon
+	• Flex project support - users can connect to their Flex projects
+	• Wordpress integration - users can create their own theme. tokens can be used to repeat sections and get values. results are assembled on the server by a theme assembler
+	• Editors - users can create or edit text documents. using Ace editor or Moonshine to syntax highlight
+	• Append CSS - users can append CSS to add to element CSS block and override the generated CSS
+	• Includes - a view exists of external scripts to include (for CSS, JavaScript, MXML script)
+	• Declarations - a view showing declared objects
+	• Publishing - users can publish to their server (using Wordpress) or add in FTP for desktop version
+	• ActionEffects - users can assemble actions based on ActionEffects and create different action paths
+	• AST - a syntax tree can be created for code completion, documentation and error handling
+	• Compiler integration - compiler can provide a problems panel (desktop only?)
+	• Import and Export plugins - new or improved import and export plugins can be added to the environment for better input and output
+	• Plugins - new and improved plugins can be added to the environment to add new or better feature sets
+	• Tools - new and improved tools can be added to the environment to add new or better feature sets
+	• Commands -  can be added to the environment to add missing or necessary functionality
+	• Document types - new document types can be added for additional functionality. text, vector graphics editor
+	• State inheritance - users should be able to create states based on other states (this exists in Flex via basedOn property) this can be used for design templates exporting pages based on state
+	• Integrated language support - users should be able to integrate server side language in the output
+	• Different work flows for output results - one is to generate code (one way), the other is create an AST from code (round trip), another is a mix of both including search and replace tokens and generated code in templates
+	• Examples - starting points and examples should be included for partial and even full example sites and apps
+	• Previews - users should be able to preview in HTML or application (possibly in another browser or FP instance)
+	• Import of PSD, AI files - users should be able to import PSD or AI.
+AS3 importers exist
+	• CSS view - show styles applied to component and inherited from containers
+	• Vector graphics editor - users should be able to create and edit vector graphics and use as skins
+	• Animation timeline - users should be able to animate and trigger effects on elements (see ActionEffects)
+	• Export options - panel for setting export options. for example, when converting to HTML, convert text element to an image option

 	Runtime Design layers
 	http://sourceforge.net/adobe/flexsdk/wiki/Runtime%20Design%20Layers/